 Raised in Mesa, Arizona, Stacy Gramazio graduated from the University of Arizona with a B.A. in Media Arts.
 After spending a decade in Los Angeles working in television production, she and her family moved to her home state of Arizona in the new area of San Tan Valley over twelve years ago.

 Upon her return, Stacy taught for the Florence Unified School District and Central Arizona College.
 She joined the Florence Copper team in 2012 and has led the communications and public affairs staff through the permitting and public review process.

-She is the past-president of the Greater San Tan Chamber of Commerce and serves on board of directors for the Greater Florence Chamber of Commerce.
+She is the current chairman of the Greater Florence Chamber of Commerce,the past-president of the Greater San Tan Chamber of Commerce, and serves on the Central Regional Council for Arizona Forward.
 In 2015 and 2016, she was recognized by Central Arizona College for Exemplary Leadership in Pinal County.